Jump to:

 Patient & family education

-Educate on the importance of gastrocnemius stretching, appropriate training volume and intensity, appropriate shoe (and orthotic) wear.
-Different athletic shoes should be worn every 6 months and can be rotated for longer wear.
+Educate on the importance of gastrocnemius stretching, appropriate training volume and intensity, appropriate shoe wear.
+Patients should be counseled on the role of orthoses, emphasizing gradual wear time to improve tolerance.14 Different athletic shoes should be worn every 6 months and can be rotated for longer wear.

 Measurement of treatment outcomes including those that are impairment-based, activity participation-based and environmentally-based

 The Foot Function Index (FFI) is a 0-10 scale of pain and foot function over time in standing, walking, etc. The Foot Health Status Questionnaire (FHSQ) is a 42-item questionnaire assessing quality of foot health.
 The Foot and Ankle Ability Measure (FAAM) is an activities-of-daily-living scale of foot health.)
-These measures can be used to assess pain severity and to monitor response to treatment.
+Self-Reported Foot and Ankle Score (SEFAS) has been widely used in registry studies for hindfoot disorders.10 These measures can be used to assess pain severity and to monitor response to treatment.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Assessing the pain at initial presentation and measuring the improvement in pain score with footwear and orthosis will be needed.
 The minimal clinical meaningful difference for pain scale (0-10) is 2.
-Orthotic interventions often do not correct deformities.
+Orthotic interventions often do not correct deformities; however, they improve comfort and function while targeted exercises enhance long term outcomes.10

 Key point in orthoses

 UCBL, SMO, and short rear-entry AFO are designed to align the subtalar complex by directly controlling calcaneal eversion and forefoot abduction, which also allows for healing of the PTT if involved.
 The lateral border of the UCBL or SMO is formed up to the fifth metatarsal shaft for proper control of forefoot abduction.
 Short rear-entry AFO is also designed to control the internal rotation of tibia associated with subtalar pronation.
 However, the effectiveness of this AFO for tibial control is questionable.
 In patients with excessive obesity, fixed deformity of the subtalar joint, or tight heel cords, there are not many options other than an AFO.
 In controlling pronation of the flatfoot, the goal is dampening rather than completely blocking pronation.
-Completely blocking pronation may lead to other symptoms such as knee or back pain since pronation allows for normal gait.
-In order to avoid irritation of the plantar fascia, the medial arch of the FO or UCBL should not be too prominent.17 Use of prescribed foot orthoses can be titrated up, starting with 1-2 hours per day to improve patient tolerance.20
+Completely blocking pronation may lead to other symptoms such as knee or back pain.
+To avoid irritation of the plantar fascia, the medial arch of the FO or UCBL should not be too prominent.15 Use of prescribed foot orthoses can be titrated up, starting with 1-2 hours per day to improve patient tolerance.20 Foot orthosis combined with structured exercise programs improve pain and function in flexible flatfoot.2

 New treatment techniques for PTT dysfunction include extracorporeal shockwave therapy (ESWT), ultrasound-guided corticosteroid injection, percutaneous needle tenotomy, platelet-rich plasma (PRP), prolotherapy, and potentially in the future, stem cell therapies to promote healing.

 Newer materials for orthotics and knowledge of different shoes for different activities are important.
-Minimally-invasive surgical techniques, such as the previously described subtalar arthroereisis, are emerging.
+Minimally-invasive surgical techniques, such as the previously described subtalar arthroereisis, are emerging but long term outcomes are still uncertain.

 Gaps in the Evidence-Based Knowledge

 New techniques of pain management of PTT dysfunction include different types of foot orthotics and ankle bracing.
 The role of PRP, prolotherapy, botulinum toxin, percutaneous needle tenotomy, and stem cells needs to be evaluated.
 Considerable controversy remains about the appropriate treatment of all stages of PTT dysfunction.
-Comparison-outcome trials are needed to provide better data to evaluate the treatment options.
+The 2024 network meta-analysis on exercise interventions highlighted the benefit of kinetic-chain strengthening but also noted small sample sizes and limited generalizability.11 Comparison-outcome trials are needed to provide better data to evaluate the treatment options.
 The current controversy in the reconstruction of these deformities is whether to proceed with osteotomies and tendon transfers or arthrodesis.
-Subtalar arthroereisis is sometimes performed for symptomatic flexible pes planus in pediatric patients but is less common in adults with few studies to assess long-term results
+Subtalar arthroereisis is sometimes performed for symptomatic flexible pes planus in pediatric patients but is less common in adults with few studies to assess long-term results.

 References